 I tend to write first drafts longhand with colored pencils (thus the picture at the top of this page).
 I don’t know how much it helps or hurts and it may just be a quirk of mine, but it can’t hurt to try.

 I, like most writers, am a chain reader.
 I’m never without a book and will read the cereal box over breakfast if that is all that’s available.
 If you want to know what I’m reading, I post my weekly library hauls on the blog, as well as on my Goodreads page.
 I also post some of my favorite books and authors on my Pinterest page.

 I am a certified Disney nut.
 Theme parks, movies, animation, you name it and I love it.

 In elementary school, my reading teacher called me “Frog” for reasons that still aren’t clear.
-At any rate, that was the reason I chose the image that tops my biography page.

 Where do you get your ideas?

 I get this question a lot.
 So often, in fact, that I did an entire blog post about the subject.
 Enjoy!